 Arrow right a few times to go to “Write”

-Now you’re asked if you are sure.
+You are asked if you are sure as it is a potentially data destroying operation.
 This is a new virtual machine, so yes we are sure.
 Type “yes” -without typing the parentheses- and press return.
 As you can see in the above screenshot, the letter “s” fell off the screen.
 Don’t worry about that.

 Our partition needs a file system, select ext4 and continue.